diffusor/taketake/design/robust_file_copy.rst

 Options:

-* Enhance xdelta parsing to handle multiple windows
+* Enhance xdelta parsing to handle multiple windows.

+  Likely this CANNOT work reliably.
+Problem is that if a window ends within 18 bytes of the end of the files, xdelta3 will probably encode those last 18 bytes as a literal expansion rather than a CPY, rendering it unable to properly identify a correct match about .0002% of the time.

+  The whole xdelta3 verification system is bloated and complicated anyway.

 * Switch to HDiffPatch (https://github.com/sisong/HDiffPatch)